 To get from the Katoomba Station to Blue Mountains Park, it is an easy 2km (1.2 mile) downhill walk along Katoomba Street.
 The street, which is lined with tourist shops, cafes and eateries, provides a direct path south from the station to the national park.

 Getting from Katoomba to Blue Mountains National Park

 From Katoomba Station, walk south on Katoomba Street.
 Pass Echoes Boutique Hotel and Restaurant, then merge onto Panorama Drive, which curves to the east.
 At Echo Point Road, turn south and enter the park at Echo Point Lookout.

 Katoomba to Blue Mountains Bus: The Blue Mountains Explorer Hop-On-Hop-Off Bus transports passengers from Katoomba to area attractions, including Echo Point, Scenic World and Leura Cascades.
-More info about the bus at the end of the post!
+More info about this bus at the end of the post.

 Take in the Views at Echo Point Lookout